kbat/docs/analysis/parallell/example.md

 {% callout "OpenMP and C++11 std::thread" %}

-POSIX mutli threading is powerful, but not exactly easy.
+POSIX multi threading is powerful, but not exactly easy.
 Two other approaches are mentioned here for completeness, they are easier to implement.

 ### Thread support in std in C++11